ITU-IDA/MPD_ICT_CODES/README.md

 presented by age and gender.

 ## Contributors
-This project is done by the International Telecommunication Union (ITU).
+This project is done by the Data and Analytics Division within the International Telecommunication Union (ITU).
+For any questions or comments, please contact indicators@itu.int.

+## Folders

 ### Assets
 This folder contains all the assets used in the project such as images, etc.